DamonOehlman/remotejob/README.md

 The following functions are available for use, but in general aren't that useful when working with the `remotejob` queue.

+#### `_removeJob(status, receiptHandle, callback)`

+This function is used to remove jobs from the specified `status` queue.
+As required but AWS SQS, this function accepts a `receiptHandle` for a message and passed that through to remove the message from the queue.

 ## License(s)

 ### MIT